conmeehan/conmeehan.github.io/UNIXtutorial.md

 ```
 This will launch the nano text editor and allow you to edit file1.txt.
 If file1.txt doesn't exist, it will create it for you; if it does exist, it will edit the document.<br>
 Write in here ‘this is the contents of file1.txt’.<br>
-Save the file by pressing ctrl-o.
-This will prompt you at the bottom of the screen to confirm the file name and you can press return to confirm this.<br>
+Save the file by pressing ctrl-o (press control and then press o).
+This will prompt you at the bottom of the screen to confirm the file name and you can press return/enter to confirm this.<br>
-Exit nano by pressing ctrl-x (and hitting return).
+Exit nano by pressing ctrl-x (and hitting return/enter).
 This will return you to your prompt.<br>
 If you list the contents of your current directory (using ls) you should see file1.txt is now there.<br>

 ## Copying, renaming, and moving files